GHutch55/GHutch55/README.md

-Hi, I'm Grant, a freshman at Otterbein University studying Computer Science with a minor in Mathematics!
+Hi, I'm Grant, a sophomore at Otterbein University studying Computer Science with a minor in Mathematics!

 My current interests are Golang, and data structures and algorithms!